deogemini/police_app/README.md

 # police_app

-A new android android application for Police
+A new android application for Police investigators

 ## About the project
 this project is done under the main goal of the final year project of my computer science studies.